Camellia hongkongensis Seem.

 Bloom Time: Late winter to mid-spring

 Camellia hongkongensis is a small evergreen tree that grows up to 30 feet (9 m) tall.
 Its young branches are reddish-brown.
 Leaves are glossy green, leathery, oblong, and up to 5.2 inches (13 cm) long.
 The young branches and leaves are glabrous.
-Of the Camellia species native to Hong Kong, only this species bears red flowers.
+Only this species bears red flowers of the Camellia species native to Hong Kong.
 They are up to 1.2 inches (3 cm) across.

 USDA hardiness zone 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).